earthlab/earthlab.github.io/_posts/courses/earth-analytics/00-course-overview/sessions/2017-01-01-week-02-time-series-data.md

 #### Bonus points (for grads and undergrads)

-**Bonus opportunity 1 (1 point)**
-Generate and add to your report the plot of precipitation for 1948 - 2013 described above (required for all graduate students).
+**Bonus opportunity 1 (1 point):** Generate and add to your report the plot of precipitation for 1948 - 2013 described above (required for all graduate students).

 Then, receive a bonus point for: